Phebe Fidge reflects on the 7th International Marine Conservation Congress in Cape Town

 Understand and communicate risk

 Industry perspectives from fishing, deep sea mining, and offshore renewable sectors illuminated a key policy-practice gap.
 The recommendations and guidance set out by the Taskforce on Nature-related Financial Disclosures ask these ocean industries to assess, report, and act on their nature-related risks.
 However, a key regulatory challenge is the lack of industry-specific advice on how to measure these risks.
 This has driven large corporations to develop their own “industry standards” (for example, see Orsted’s ‘Biodiversity Measurement Framework’).
 However, there is a need for independent development of science-based standards for industry reporting of specific environmental impacts and risks.
-The Science-based Targets Network (SBTN) presented by Alice Thomas-Smyth (WWF) is a step in the right direction, but voluntary frameworks like this should be to be supported by policies at multiple levels (State, National and International).
+The Science-based Targets Network (SBTN) presented by Alice Thomas-Smyth (WWF) is a step in the right direction, but voluntary frameworks like this should be supported by policies at multiple levels (State, National and International).

 Risk is perceived to be higher where there is more uncertainty, and there is lots of uncertainty in the deep sea!
 Reporting on her experience working with the United Nations agreement on biodiversity beyond national jurisdiction (BBNJ), Nichola Clark (Pew Charitable Trust) explained that human connections to the deep sea are not well understood and that there is a need to understand which areas are important for different stakeholder groups.
 Despite this, there are a lack of stringent regulations governing the use of deep-sea areas for which mining exploration licenses have been allocated.
 Where risks are high, management should be precautionary and proactive.
 For example, Jean Harris (WILDOCEANS) claimed that the South African government has expressed interest in collaborating with the French government to link protected areas across the high seas.